sarahchima/personal-website/src/pages/blog/event-handlers.md

 We discussed how we can handle events using HTML attributes, DOM property and the addEventListener method.
 We saw that we can prevent default actions by using the `event.preventDefault` method.
 We also learnt about event propagation.

 Handling events can help you control the way the browser responds to user actions and we have discussed how we can do this.
+In my next article, I will discuss 10 common events that can occur in a browser.